 3. Design with simplicity and flexibility

 • Use a design that will meet your uptime requirements, but will also keep costs low during construction and throughout operation—simplicity is key.

 • Accommodate unplanned expansion by incorporating flexibility into the design

 4. If PUE and LEED are part of your criteria, become educated on the common misunderstandings and expenses associated with each.

-Through proper planning using the TCO approach, you can create a data center facility that meets your organization’s performance goals and business needs today and tomorrow.
+Through proper planning using the TCO approach, you can create a data centre facility that meets your organisation’s performance goals and business needs today and tomorrow.

 About the Authors

 As a 25-year industry veteran, Mr. Hagan brings a customer-centric approach to sales and marketing that focuses on developing business strategies with the right tactical solutions.
 He is committed to data centre planning founded on core business principles, such as gaining a competitive edge, lowering cost to operate, preserving capital, expanding markets and increasing profits.